October 24th, 2015

-In Android 1.0, the URI scheme deep linking mechanism was created.
+In Android 1.0, the Android URI scheme deep linking mechanism was created.
 It allows the developer to register their app for a URI (uniform resource identifier) in the operating system for a specific device once the app is installed.
 A URI can be any string without special characters, such as HTTP, pinterest, fb or myapp.
 Once registered, if you append :// to the end (e.g. pinterest://) and click this link, the Pinterest app will open up.
 If the Pinterest app is not installed, you’ll see a ‘Page Not Found’ error.

-It is simple to configure your app for a URI scheme.
+It is simple to configure your app for an Android URI scheme.
 To start, you need to pick an Activity within your app that you’d like to open when the URI scheme is triggered and register an intent filter for it.
 Add the following code within the <activity /> tag within your manifest that corresponds to the Activity you want to open.